senorbueno/Drivers/README.md

 ## Driverscan

-The script exports all third-party drivers detected in use, trying to avoid Microsoft drivers that come prepackaged inside the OS
+The script exports all third-party drivers detected in use (non-Microsoft).

 Tested on: